ChinChinMarux/SDGsApp/README.md

 - 🔐 Role-based access control for stakeholders and researchers

 ## 🤝 Acknowledgements
-This project is built in collaboration with the Pusat Riset Sains Data dan Informasi – BRIN Bandung to support national research alignment with the UN Sustainable Development Goals (SDGs).
+This project is built in collaboration with the Pusat Riset Sains Data dan Informasi – BRIN Bandung to support national research alignment with the United Nation Sustainable Development Goals (SDGs).